davibc90/cloudwalk_agents_swarm_challenge/README.md

 This repository implements an **Agent Swarm**—a coordinated set of AI agents that collaborate to process incoming user messages and fulfill a variety of tasks:

 1. **Supervisor (Router) Agent**
-   - Entry point for all messages; routes requests to the appropriate sub-agent or finish the agent's work.
+   - Entry point for all messages; routes requests to the appropriate sub-agent or finish the agents work
-   - Calls "personality_node" to generate a final response
+   - Calls "personality_node" in order to generate a final response

 2. **Knowledge Agent**
-   - Handles RAG-based retrieval over InfinitePay’s website content ingested to Weaviate vector store.
+   - Handles RAG-based retrieval over InfinitePay’s website content ingested to Weaviate vector store
    - Web search tool for external information retrieval

 3. **Customer Support Agent**